Diving at the Summer Olympics

-Diving was first introduced in the official programme of the Summer Olympic Games at the 1904 Games of St. Louis and has been an Olympic sport since.
-It was known as "fancy diving" for the acrobatic stunts performed by divers during the dive (such as somersaults and twists).
-This discipline of Aquatics, along with swimming, synchronised swimming and water polo, is regulated and supervised by the International Swimming Federation (FINA), the international federation (IF) for aquatic sports.
+Diving was introduced in the official programme of the Summer Olympic Games at the 1904 Games in St. Louis and has been contested at every Summer Games since.
+It was originally known as "fancy diving" for the acrobatic stunts performed by competitors during the dive (such as somersaults and twists).
+This discipline of aquatics, along with artistic swimming, marathon swimming, swimming and water polo, is regulated and supervised by World Aquatics (formerly known as FINA), the international federation (IF) for aquatic sports.